 A Fashion-Forward Approach to Smartwatches

-The Wear OS is a notoriously finicky smartwatch operating system, but Fossil does an incredible job making the most of it.
+Wear OS is a notoriously finicky smartwatch operating system, but Fossil does an incredible job making the most of it.
 Beneath the steel case is a battery that can keep pace with the big boys and a processor that won't slow down even during more complex operations.
-But while Fossil's biggest strength might be what they've done with the OS here, they've also created a clean interface that evokes Apple Watches while still maintaining its own personality.
+But while Fossil's biggest strength might be what they've done with the OS here, they've also created a clean interface that evokes the Apple Watch while still maintaining its own personality.

 17. Hamilton Khaki Field Mechanical Watch

-The Standard For Field Watches
+The Standard for Field Watches

 The Hamilton Khaki field watch isn't the cheapest watch on this list, but its unobtrusive stainless steel case belies a watch that's built for reliability.
 The numbering is bright, legible, and backed by some serious luminosity.
 But the real appeal will be to collectors.
 This is a watch that was designed to mimic the look of the original field watches to every painstaking detail, and that's reflected in the self-winding mechanical movement.
 The only concessions they've made for the sake of modernity come down to durability and precision.

 Seiko's Most Elegant Budget Watch

 Seiko may be best known for their sports watches, but they can get dressed up, too.
 The Presage Cocktail evokes the sensibilities of art deco and the romance of the Jazz Age, and the dial devoted exclusively to tracking the date is a refreshing change from the simple numerical windows packed into so many timepieces.
 This is a special occasion watch, and that's reflected in its relatively long power reserve.